tur-nr/polymer-redux/readme.md

 For an easier and semanatic way to dispatch actions against the store, is to create a list of actions the component can trigger.
 Adding a list of functions to the `actions` property, exposes them to the `dispatch()` method of the element.
 Or you can just simply `dispatch` an action object with `type` name.

+Add 2 buttons to increase/decrease the `customer.age`, and add one input field and button to update `customer.name`.

 ```html
 <dom-module id="show-customer">
     <template>